jqnatividad/qsv/docs/whirlwind_tour.md

 This whole thing takes about 5 seconds on my machine.
 The performance of `join`, in particular, comes from constructing a very simple hash index of one of the CSV files.
-The `join` command does an inner join by default, but it also has left, right and full outer join support too.
+The `join` command does an inner join by default, but it also has left, right and full outer, cross, anti and semi join support too.

 Finally, can we create a CSV file for each country of all its cities?
 Yes we can, with the `partition` command (and it took just 0.73 seconds to create all 230 country-city files!):

 ```bash
 $ qsv partition Country bycountry wcp_countrycontinent.csv